Nursing Admission Policy

 The following is criteria for direct admission:

-- Admitted to Central as freshmen with ACT 24 or higher and a high school CGPA of 3.0.
+1. Admitted to UCM as freshmen with ACT 24 or higher and a high school CGPA of 3.0 or higher.

-- Maintains a 3.5 GPA at Central at end of sophomore year.
+3. Maintains a 3.5 GPA at UCM at end of sophomore year.

-- Meet criteria published in the Central undergraduate catalog and Department of Nursing Undergraduate Handbook as of the date of formal application.
+6. Meet criteria published in the UCM undergraduate catalog and Department of Nursing Undergraduate Handbook as of the date of formal application.

-- Students who are directly admitted have the same period of time to complete their degree program as other Central students.
+- Students who are directly admitted have the same period of time to complete their degree program as other UCM students.

-- A Direct Admission nursing student may lose his/her guaranteed place in the nursing program if he/she falls below the specified standards.
+- A direct admission nursing student may lose his/her place in the nursing program if he/she falls below the specified standards.

 - Students must complete all prerequisites successfully on their first attempt.